a-neagoe/MyFinanceTracker/README.md

 #### Video Demo:  <URL HERE>
 #### Description:

-Stock Research is a flask app made for looking up information about Stocks, Mutual Funds and ETF.
+Stock Research is a flask app made for looking up information about Stocks, Mutual Funds and ETFs.

 ## Requirements